Skip to content

 Things not to Do:

 • Don’t use your forefinger when talking to someone or directing something.
-It’s rude in Malaysian culture as it is considered a sign of ordering someone or attacking another for doing a bad thing.
+In Malaysian culture, it’s rude, as it is considered a sign of ordering someone or attacking another for doing a bad thing.
 Instead, always count on your thumb.

 • Don’t roam around distant cities alone at night.
 Some tourists have complained about the level of safety here.
 Remember: there is always a possibility of getting robbed in the narrow lanes.

-• Don’t be frustrated when you see people walking so slow.
-It’s like a usual norm in Malaysia that people are calm with tranquil minds.
-It’s not easy to get them angry, and otherwise, they generally have a laid-back attitude.
+• Don’t be frustrated when you see people strolling.
+It’s the norm in Malaysia for people to be calm and have tranquil minds.
+It’s not easy to get them angry; otherwise, they generally have a laid-back attitude.

-Pro tip: If you choose to utilize public transit in Kuala Lumpur to travel to the bus station in Malacca, you should avoid using the KLIA Express.
-The bus does not stop at KL Sentral, and you will not be able to take a bus to TBS Bus Terminal if you do not get off at KL Sentral.
+Pro tip: If you use public transit in Kuala Lumpur to travel to the bus station in Malacca, you should avoid using the KLIA Express.
+The bus does not stop at KL Sentral, and you cannot take a bus to TBS Bus Terminal if you do not get off at KL Sentral.

 Other Things to Do in Malacca

 • Don’t leave Malacca without taking a stroll along Jonker Street.
-You’re going to like it since it has such a variety of various feelings, is chaotic, and is eclectic.
-This street, lined with numerous shops and sellers, is a must-visit if you want to pick up some souvenirs or local costumes.
+You’ll like it because it has various feelings, is chaotic, and is eclectic.
+Lined with numerous shops and sellers, this street is a must-visit if you want to pick up some souvenirs or local costumes.

 • Another place to visit is the Maritime Museum & Naval Museum, which will let you delve further into Malaysian history.
 There are plenty of historical maps and pieces of renowned ships on show in the museum.

-• It doesn’t make any sense to be in the Venice of the East and not take advantage of a boat tour through the canals, which will provide you with a thorough perspective of this fascinating city.
+• It doesn’t make sense to be in Venice of the East without taking a boat tour through the canals, which provides a thorough perspective of this fascinating city.

-• Suppose you are searching for a break from this bustling city; then, head straight to Melaka River Park, a theme park that offers a variety of outdoor activities for all ages.
-You can also take a ride on one of the capsules of Eye on Malacca, which provides a panoramic view of the entire city.
+• Suppose you are looking for a break from this bustling city, head straight to Melaka River Park, a theme park that offers a variety of outdoor activities for all ages.
+You can also ride on one of the capsules of Eye on Malacca, which provides a panoramic view of the entire city.

 25 Best Things to Do in Malaysia-Your Full Guide

-A unique structure of a building, Malacca, Malaysia
+A unique structure of a building in Malacca, Malaysia

 Where to Stay in Malacca?